JoiningAllies/NL5-For-Destiny/README.md

 > [!NOTE]
 > If you want to support me you can contact me on Discord to give verbal or financial support <3
+> I also want to give a special thanks to @.Unforgotten.